MeghaGajbhiye/PSFT-Workshop/Lab200/LabGuide200.md

 Continue with the steps in Enter Cloud Manager Instance Values.

 ## Part 5.
-Enter Cloud Manager Instance Values
+Enter Cloud Manager Instance Values and provision PSFT Cloud Manager.

 The Create Stack, Configure Variables page includes a list of the parameters needed to create and configure the Cloud Manager instance.